cloudnativehero/cloudnativehero.github.io/_posts/2020-09-08-all-things-cloud-native.markdown

 date:   2020-09-08 17:50:01 +0530
 categories: update github jekyll
 author: Swapnil Kulkarni
+permalink: /first-post-all-things-cloud-native
 ---

-# My First Post with Jekyll and Github Repo!
+# My First Post with Jekyll and Github Repo! - All Things Cloud Native
 ----------

 I am starting this new blog to write about my experiences with different cloud native technologies in general but not limited to it.
 With the popular demand I am going to start with my journey, experience and tips to help you with getting [Kubernetes][1] certified administrator [CKA][2] and developer [CKAD][2].